-The sample connects via Bluetooth LE to a Thingy:52 that is running the factory pre-loaded application.
-It then starts collecting data from two sensors:
+The sample connects using Bluetooth LE to a Thingy:52 running the factory preloaded application.
+When the connection is established, it starts collecting data from two sensors:

 The flip state of the Thingy:52

-When the connection is established, set switch 2 to N.C. to send simulated GPS data to the nRF Cloud once every 2 seconds.
+When the connection is established, set switch 2 to N.C. to send GNSS data to nRF Cloud, if available.

 This sample can be found under

 samples/nrf9160/lte_ble_gateway in the nRF Connect SDK folder structure.